What happens when someone runs a Google search for your brand, industry, product, or service?

 Google considers links to be one of their primary trust signals.
 They view a backlink from a website with a high domain authority as a “vouch” for the credibility of the linked site.
 And if your website is able to attract multiple links from other authoritative websites, it’s going to positively impact your chances of ranking well.

 Steer clear of any SEO company that downplays backlinks.
-And when you do encounter an SEO company that uses backlinks as part of their approach, inquire about the specifics of their strategy.
+And when you do encounter an SEO company that uses backlinks as part of their approach, inquire about the specifics of their digital strategy.
 Ask questions like:

 They might not always have the perfect answers, but asking questions like these will start a dialogue and reveal just how knowledgeable they are about backlinks and their role in SEO.
 From there, you can make a more informed decision.